 Cook’s style, intentionally, or inherently to him was the right one at the right time: Inspirational, inclusive and collaborative.

-During Jobs tenure, he insisted many decisions went through him, which slowed things down.
+During Jobs’s tenure, he insisted many decisions went through him, which slowed things down.
 Cook changed that, modifying the structure and culture to allow for more decentralized decision making, autonomy and collaboration.

 Denise Young Smith, Apples HR executive said, “Apple’s HR chief: Working with Tim Cook ‘actually helps you to be a better human being’”

-This was made manifest when Cook announced Apple’s first corporate social responsibility program, something Jobs had resisted.
+This was evident when Cook announced Apple’s first corporate social responsibility program, something Jobs had resisted.

 “We have stepped up our social responsibility.
 We have talked about things and been more transparent about what we’re doing,” Cook said in an interview with The Washington Post when asked how Apple’s culture has changed.